Last Updated on: January 26, 2024

-Arthritis in Dogs, What is it?
+Arthritis in Dogs, What Causes it?

 Arthritis can occur for a variety of reasons, including trauma, abnormal loads on joints, and congenital abnormalities like dysplasia.
 Commonly it is simply due to wear and tear of the cartilage within the joints.
 For this reason it tends to strike older dogs most frequently.
 Cats are also afflicted, but tend to be better at hiding their discomfort.
 I will discuss our feline friends in another post.